Building an App#

 Sometimes, by mistake, a new extension version is published, but not for all platforms.
 For example only for Windows or only for release build.

-When precaching (downloading extensions) we check that each extension has all packages for all supported targets (platforms/configs).
+When precaching (downloading extensions) we can check that each extension has all packages for all supported targets (platforms/configs).
 That allows catching such mistakes early, rather than finding out about them when building on a different host platform.

 It is controlled with those settings, that by default are: